SensorLogicInc/snodar-releases/user_guides/gateway_snodar_migration_guide.md

 ![](images/legacy_claim_snodar_go.png)

-d) Your SNOdar should be claimed and viewable on the new Dashboard within 24 hours.
+d) Your SNOdar should be claimed and viewable on the new Dashboard within __24 hours__.